Categories:Healthy Lifestyles Sugar Hints & Tips Sugar Substitutes Hints & Tips

 Stevia (Stevia rebaudiana) is a species of shrub and herb native to the rain forests of Paraguay.
 It is in the sunflower family (Asteraceae) and is related to lettuce and marigolds.
 Also known as sweet leaf and sugar leaf.
 Stevia is used as a dietary supplement and sugar substitute.

 Political controversy surrounds this herb as well.
 In 1991, Stevia import to the United States was banned by the FDA who deemed it an “unsafe food additive.”
 Proponents of Stevia believed this ruling was in response to pressure from the artificial sweetener industry.
-Stevia remained banned until 1994 when it was approved as a dietary supplement but not a food additive.
-In December 2008 Stevia was granted GRAS (Generally recognized as safe) status by the FDA.
+It remained banned until 1994 when it was approved as a dietary supplement but not a food additive.
+In December 2008, Stevia was granted GRAS (Generally recognized as safe) status by the FDA.

 Forms of Stevia:

 Stevia can be purchased and used in a variety of forms – leaf, liquid, or powdered extract.
 Also the fresh leaves can be added to any hot liquid to sweeten.
 It is quite easy to grow.
-NOTE: I planted a Stevia seedling in my yard this spring and it is doing well!

-Stevia leaves can be dried and used to make herbal teas and liquid extracts.
+The leaves can be dried and used to make herbal teas and liquid extracts.
 Liquid extracts are a concentrated syrup usually with a water or alcohol base.
 Sweetness can vary between manufacturers.
 The leaves are also processed to produce an off-white powder that is referred to as Stevioside.

 Health Benefits and Therapeutic Uses:

-There are numerous reasons to include Stevia in your diet.
+There are numerous reasons to include Stevia in your diet:

-Primarily I use Stevia to sweeten beverages.
+Primarily, I use Stevia to sweeten beverages.
 I really like it in homemade iced tea and lemonade.
 You can even add liquid Stevia to your ice cubes and sweeten your tea as you cool it.
 Put two drops of Stevia in each compartment of the ice cube tray, fill with water, and freeze.

-Stevia is stable up to 400°F which makes it a viable alternative to sugar for baking.
+Stevia is stable up to 400F which makes it a viable alternative to sugar for baking.
 However, adjustments have to be made for the lack of moisture and bulk.

 For every cup of sugar that is replaced by Stevia there should be 1/3 cup of the liquid or other bulk added to the recipe.
-Some suggested additions are: applesauce, yogurt, fruit juice, fruit purée, egg whites or water.
+Some suggested additions are: applesauce, yogurt, fruit juice, fruit pur, egg whites or water.
 Any liquid that is used in the recipe will work fine.

 I have been experimenting with using Stevia in baking with varying degrees of success.
 Besides sweetness, sugar adds other properties to baked goods.
 It caramelizes and causes browning, adds texture, moisture and volume.
 Because Stevia is so sweet, very little is used and as mentioned, does not add bulk as does sugar.